Orchard Breeze, Wichita, Kansas

 Orchard Breeze is a mixed residential and commercial neighborhood in Wichita, Kansas, United States.
 It lies in the west-central part of the city on the east side of Interstate 235.

 Geography

 Orchard Breeze is located at (37.688056, -97.400278) at an elevation of 1314 ft.
 It consists of the area between Central Avenue in the north and Maple Street in the south and between Interstate 235 in the west and West Street in the east.
 The Orchard Park neighborhood lies to the north, La Placita Park lies to the northeast, and Sunflower lies to the east.

 Economy

 Towne West Square, one of the city's two super-regional shopping malls, is located immediately south of Orchard Breeze on the south side of Maple Street.
 The mall has more than 950000 sqft of retail space, and, as of 2019, its anchor tenants include Convergys, Dick's Sporting Goods, Dillard's, and JCPenney.
+As of 2026, Towne West Square is closed, with only Dillards, J.c.
+Penney, and Boulevard Theaters still open to the public.